USB hardware: USB Power Delivery

 On January 8, 2018, USB-IF announced the Certified USB Fast Charger logo for chargers that use the Programmable Power Supply (PPS) protocol from the USB Power Delivery 3.0 specification.

 In May 2021, the USB PD promoter group launched revision 3.1 of the specification.
 Revision 3.1 adds Extended Power Range (EPR) mode which allows higher voltages of 28, 36, and 48 V, providing up to 240 W of power (48 V at 5 A), and the "Adjustable Voltage Supply" (AVS) protocol which allows specifying the voltage from a range of 15 to 48 V in 100 mV steps.
 Higher voltages require electronically marked EPR cables that support 5 A operation and incorporate mechanical improvements required by the USB Type-C standard revision 2.1; existing power modes are retroactively renamed Standard Power Range (SPR).
 In October 2021 Apple introduced a 140 W (28 V 5 A) GaN USB PD charger with new MacBooks, and in June 2023 Framework introduced a 180 W (36 V 5 A) GaN USB PD charger with the Framework 16.
+The AVS protocol is not backward compatible with the PPS protocol.
+A charger that supports AVS may not support PPS as well.

 In October 2023, the USB PD promoter group launched revision 3.2 of the specification.
 The AVS protocol now works with the old standard power range (SPR), down to a minimum of 9 V.

 Prior to Power Delivery, mobile phone vendors used custom protocols to exceed the 7.5 W cap on the USB Battery Charging Specification (BCS).
 For example, Qualcomm's Quick Charge 2.0 is able to deliver 18 W at a higher voltage, and VOOC delivers 20 W at the normal 5 V. Some of these technologies, such as Quick Charge 4, eventually became compatible with USB PD again.